There are multiple good VPN options out there for your Android device.

 Regarding cost, though there are a number of serviceable free VPNs on the internet, the fact is that a truly worthwhile VPN service won’t be free.
 It’s a simple matter of resources; a free service is not able to afford networks at full speed.
 Therefore, it will need to limit your bandwidth, put a cap on your total data allowance, or both.
 Free services also can’t provide the high level of security and variety of server locations that premium services are able to deliver.
 Fortunately, a good quality VPN does not have to be expensive.
 For example, NordVPN is a popular and reputable option that is currently offering a very competitive deal for a long-term subscription.

 Tried and Tested VPNs: Our Recommendations for Android

 Having lots of options to choose from is great, but it can also be overwhelming.
 To help make your decision a little easier, we have run our own tests on a few of the most popular VPNs on the market; taking into account upload and download speeds, number and variety of servers, supported services, privacy policies, encryption protocols, and more.
 Here are the VPNs we recommend.

 NordVPN for Android

 NordVPN is one of the most popular VPNs on the market.
 If you watch a lot of YouTube videos, chances are you’ve seen them in an advertisement or as a video sponsor.
 With its headquarters located in Panama, the company operates outside the reach of the restrictive legislation of many countries.
-With over 4,400 server locations in more than 60 countries, NordVPN has a footprint on every continent.
+With thousands of servers in around 60 countries, NordVPN has a footprint on every continent.
 For the security conscious user, NordVPN offers 2048 bit SSL encryption; support for OpenVPN, PPTP, L2TP, and IPSec protocols; a zero log policy; and the ability to pay with nonstandard methods like Bitcoin.
 NordVPN also allows torrent connections and navigation via a Tor browser.